مسلسل FROM لا يعيش على عبقريته فقط… بل على عيب ذكي يجعلك تكمل

 That does not always signal intelligence.
 Sometimes it signals caution.
 Sometimes it suggests that the series has discovered in ambiguity a protected zone, a place where it can continue to generate fascination without yet facing the full burden of revelation.

-That is why the series can seem deeper than it really is.
+That is why the series often appears deeper than it is

 One of the most impressive and misleading qualities of FROM is its ability to create the feeling of depth even when it is not delivering equal dramatic progress.
 The place is strange.
 The rules are unstable.
 The people are under pressure.
 The nights are charged with menace.
 The symbols accumulate.
 The environment feels designed rather than accidental.
 All of this creates the impression of intelligence, and in television, that impression can be enormously persuasive.